 - What style of writing and voice will you use?
 Will you write in first, second or third person?

 - Does your institution have brand guidelines that can help define your approach to content?

 5. Determine how success will be measured.

 Once you’ve taken all of these things into consideration and developed a new model for web governance, spend some time deciding how you will measure success.
 Use what you come up with to help decide on proposed changes to your site in the future.

-What kind of a role will a web advisory group or similar body to play a role in reviewing content and ensuring topics are presented appropriately?
+- What kind of role will a web adviosry group or similar body play in reviewing content and ensuring topics are presented appropriately?